dbt-labs/docs.getdbt.com/website/snippets/_new-sl-setup.md

 1. In the **Set Up Semantic Layer Configuration** page, enter the credentials specific to your data platform that you want the Semantic Layer to use.
    - Use credentials with minimal privileges.
 The Semantic Layer requires read access to the schema(s) containing the dbt models used in your semantic models for downstream applications
-   - Note, environment variables such as `{{env_var('DBT_WAREHOUSE')}`, aren't supported in the dbt Semantic Layer yet.
+   - Note, environment variables such as  `{{env_var('DBT_WAREHOUSE') }}`, aren't supported in the dbt Semantic Layer yet.
 You must use the actual credentials.
 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-configure-sl.jpg" width="45%" title="Enter the credentials specific to your data platform that you want the Semantic Layer to use and select the deployment environment."/>

-2. Create a **Service Token** after you add the credential.
+1. Create a **Service Token** after you add the credential.
    * Enterprise plans: Name and generate a service token on the credential page directly.
    * Team plans: You can return to the **Project Details** page and click the **Generate a Service Token** button.
-3. Name the token and save it.
+2. Name the token and save it.
 Once the token is generated, you won't be able to view this token again so make sure to record it somewhere safe.

 :::info
 Teams plans can create multiple service tokens that map to one underlying credential.
 Adding [multiple credentials](#4-add-more-credentials) for tailored access is available for Enterprise plans.